UP2018781/Coursework22/README.md

   - design a database system that is accessible for the server.
   - impliment the database system

+- short term goals
+  - create an algorithm that places a set number of items on the page, a 3x6 for example.
+  - make sure the items are placed in the correct place when the user resizes the page, when theyre on mobile and any other scenario.
+  - gridbox css?

 ### done

 ### maybe

+## breakdown

+- server

+  - endpoints
+  - database integration

+- database
+  - user storage
+    - username
+    - previous orders

+  - brick storage
+    - brick number
+    - colour
+    - amount in stock
+    - price

+  - orders
+    - items included
+    - date
+    - time
+    - delivery status

+these database items should be everything required to run the current state of the website along with allowing for some future implimentations (such as delivery tracking)

+- client